 In each semester students should choose two optional modules from the list below (four modules in total).
-In order to meet the requirements of the programme they must choose at least two optional LING modules in the year.
+In order to meet the requirements of the programme students must choose the linguistics related GERM module GERM3016 and one of the linguistics related SPAN modules (SPAN3004 or SPAN3013) listed below.
+They must also choose one optional LING module in each semester (two in total).

-Exit Award: Conferment of Award /Graduation
+Exit Point: Graduation/Conferment of Award